lukastheiler/ttn_moteino/Readme.md

   FCntDn:  2
   ```

 You can see the messages while running ```ttnctl subscribe DEEDDEEDDEEDDEED``` or the above mqtt script.
+Note that you can get an EV_REJOIN_FAILED event, in this case I just re-initialize, and to try get an EV_JOINED event again.
+THere are more error event-codes you might want to cover.

 # 3) RN2483 and OTAA Walkthrough